The Bioinformatics and Computational Biology program is offering merit-based scholarship awards of up to 50% of tuition to all qualified students.

-All applicants to the master's program whose materials are received by Feb.
-1 are automatically considered for graduate assistantships.
+All applicants to the master's program whose materials are received by March 15 are automatically considered for scholarships.